DCOR-dev/dcor-docs/docs/sec_faq.rst

 - Generate a condensed version of the original data.
-This computationally expensive task is necessary to provide fast access to ancillary features, such as volume or principal inertia ratio, to Shape-Out 2 or dclab via the DCOR API.
+This computationally expensive task is necessary to provide fast access to ancillary features, such as volume or principal inertia ratio, to DCscope or dclab via the DCOR API.
 It also allows you to only upload the data you actually recorded (without any disadvantages).
 - Generate a preview image and extract the configuration for visualization